smt07/portfolio/README.md

 #### Data Scientist
--Since my time in graduate school, I have been dedicated to my journey of becoming a data scientist.
+- Since my time in graduate school, I have been dedicated to my journey of becoming a data scientist.
 This year, I decided to take the more challenging path by immersing myself in the world of data science through extensive reading and coursework.
 While I have a genuine fondness for Coursera and online video courses, I find that I particularly enjoy learning from books, especially those that offer practical approaches and insights.

 ### Education
 MS in Engineering